 Selling on eBay isn’t just for people that want to get rid of items around their house.
-Today it can be a part-time or full-time gig.
+Today it can be a side hustle or full-time gig.
 Many readers have turned their “hobby” into a full-time gig, yet they only work 15 to 20 hours a week!

 Knowing how to sell on eBay is the key to turning a hobby or side gig into a full-time income.
 It’s not a passive income gig, though, so be prepared to work.
 But when you know how to do it right, you can make a decent living selling on eBay.